Wrongful Death Attorney

 Defining Nursing Home Wrongful Death

-“Wrongful” death at a nursing home occurs when a nursing home resident dies as a direct result of injuries that were caused by the neglectful or abusive behavior of nursing home care providers.
-The injuries causing the wrongful death can vary.
-Some common types of injuries resulting in nursing home wrongful death and those warranting the call to a wrongful death attorney include, but are not limited to:
+Wrongful death at a long-term care center occurs when a nursing home resident dies as a direct result of injuries that were caused by the neglectful or abusive behavior of nursing home care providers.
+The injuries causing the death can vary.
+Some common types of injuries resulting in a death claim and those warranting the call to a wrongful death attorney include, but are not limited to:

 - Bed Sores